maxrmorrison/promonet/README.md

 ### Partition

-Partitions a dataset into training, validation, and testing partitions.
+Partitions a dataset.
 You should not need to run this, as the partitions used in our work are provided for each dataset in `promovits/assets/partitions/`.

 ```
 python -m promovits.partition --datasets <datasets>
 ```

 The optional `--overwrite` flag forces the existing partition to be overwritten.

 ### Train